 Students will have homework Monday through Friday.
 Your student will bring it home in his or her take home folder.
 Inside you will find a pocket for papers to be kept at home and a pocket for papers to be brought back to school.
 Take home folders should be brought back to school daily.
 Students will be given at least 30 minutes of homework daily.
 This includes, but is not limited to, math skills practice and studying for their weekly spelling/vocabulary test.
 In addition, they are also expected to read between 20-30 minutes a night.
 Homework gives students the opportunity to practice the skills they learned that day while also providing guidance to me on how I may need to modify my instruction for future lessons based on their performance.
 I appreciate your help in encouraging your students to complete their assignments.
 Missed assignments due to an absence from class are expected to be made up in accordance with the school handbook.

-PE will be on Monday afternoon and Thursday morning.
-On Mondays, students must wear their regular school uniform and change into PE clothes.
-On Thursdays, students wear PE clothes to school and then change into their regular school uniforms.
-Please place uniforms and sneakers/shoes in a separate bag (no hangers please!)
-Students may bring a water bottle for PE.
-Please remember: NO JEWELRY (except small post-style earrings) on PE Days!
+PE will be on Monday afternoon and Tuesday morning.
+On these days, students will be allowed to wear their P.E. uniforms to school for the entire day.
+Please remember: NO JEWELRY (except small post-style earrings) on P.E.
+Days!
 Lastly, please be sure all of your child’s belongings are clearly labeled!

-Opportunity (Help) Sessions for Grade 3 are held on Wednesdays from 2:50-3:30 for students struggling with Math and/or Reading.
+Opportunity (Help) Sessions for Grade 3 are held on Tuesdays from 2:50-3:30 for students struggling with Math and/or Reading.
 Please write a note in the Planner if you would like your student to attend.
-Opportunity Sessions will begin Wednesday, Sept.
-11.
+Opportunity Sessions will begin Tuesday, August 25.

 As always, feel free to contact me for any reason, through the Student Planner or e-mail email@example.com.